 Approval by the board of the employee's early retirement application shall constitute a voluntary resignation.
 Approval by the board of the employee's early retirement application will also make the employee eligible for disbursement of the early retirement incentive.
 Failure of the board to approve the employee's early retirement application will make the employee's current contract with the board continue in full force and effect.

 The Board has complete discretion to offer or not offer this early retirement program for eligible employees.
-The offering of early retirement incentive is a continuing offer until the Board acts to discontinue for a particular school year.
-This policy will not be changed without consultation with the teacher association.

 403(b) Benefit

 Incentive Amounts